devendrasuryavanshi/PurePick-Backend/README.md

   If you find PurePick useful, give us a star! ⭐

   ---
-  Built with 💻 and ❤️ by the Devendra Suryavanshi
+  Built with 💻 and ❤️ by Devendra Suryavanshi
 </div>

 ## 🤝 Contributing